 Migraine treatments are classified as either abortive or preventative.
 Abortive medications primarily treat symptoms, usually pain relief.
 They are taken once a migraine attack has already begun and are designed to stop it.
 Preventative medications are usually taken daily to reduce the frequency of migraines and the severity of attacks.
 Most of these medications can only be obtained by prescription – and many of those have unpleasant side effects.

 A migraine specialist can recommend medications as well as other treatments including acupuncture, massage therapy, chiropractic, acupressure, herbal remedies and lifestyle changes.
 Adequate sleep, relaxation exercises, and dietary changes may also help.

 A chiropractor will use a variety of techniques when treating migraines.
 Spinal manipulation of one of the most common, usually focusing on the cervical spine.
 By bringing the body into balance, it can relieve the pain and prevent future migraines.
 They may also recommend vitamin, mineral, and herbal supplements as well as lifestyle changes which usually involved eliminating triggers.

 One migraine study found that 72% of sufferers benefitted from chiropractic treatment with either noticeable or substantial improvement.
 This is proof that chiropractic is an effective treatment for relieving pain and preventing migraines.

 Migraine Chiropractic Treatment

-The information herein on "How Chiropractic Can Help Prevent Migraine Headaches" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How Chiropractic Can Help Prevent Migraine Headaches" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.